Kids-for-cash judges ordered to pay more than $200M

 Ciavarella ordered children as young as 8 to detention, many of them first-time offenders convicted of petty theft and other minor crimes.
 The judge often ordered youths he had found delinquent to be immediately shackled, handcuffed and taken away without giving them a chance to say goodbye to their families.

-“Ciavarella and Conahan abandoned their oath and breached the public trust,” Conner wrote Tuesday in his explanation of the damages award.
+“Ciavarella and Conahan abandoned their oath and breached the public trust,” Conner wrote Tuesday in his explanation of the judgment.
 “Their cruel and despicable actions victimized a vulnerable population of young people, many of whom were suffering from emotional issues and mental health concerns.”

 The Pennsylvania Supreme Court threw out some 4,000 juvenile convictions after the scheme was uncovered.